 The Government of Canada

-The contribution by Infrastructure Canada of one third matching funds to the $500 million-dollar expansion of the BMO Centre enabled construction of the primary build to commence, and the main steel frame began rising upward in Q4 of 2021.
+The contribution by Infrastructure Canada of one-third matching funds to the $500 million-dollar expansion of the BMO Centre supported the final interior construction and finishing in time for guests to experience the new spaces at the 2024 Calgary Stampede.